Books That Will Make You a Better UX Designer

 • Designer: Rick Banks (Face37)

-• Details: With exaggerated serifs and unique proportions, F37 Bella is a creative twist on classic typography.
+• Details: F37 Bella is a creative twist on classic typography with its exaggerated serifs and unique proportions.

 • Best For: High-fashion magazines, creative posters, and art exhibitions.